EmbryoPhenomics/vuba/docs/creating-interfaces.rst

     # Initiate an instance of FrameGUI
     gui = vuba.FrameGUI(first, "Threshold viewer")

-Next we need to integrate our image processing into the interface.
+Next we need to integrate our image processing function into the interface.
 Since we are only doing a binary threshold here this is relatively simple:

 .. code-block:: python